 |Posturography in patient with SCA-3 (spinocerebellar atrophy type 3).
 This patient also had an aphysiologic score on their Cevette testing.|

 These patients have a central ataxia, due to cerebellar damage.
 As posturography is mainly tuned to vestibular problems, one would think that it might show primarily a vestibular deficit (although this is really not true) but with an "aphysiologic" pattern.
 This is sometimes the case.
 A patient with a spinocerebellar ataxia (sca3) is shown above.
 They had what was mainly a vestibular pattern on the manufacturor's printout, but an "aphysiologic" patteron on the Cevette analysis.
+Not much different than bilateral vestibular patients.
 A patient with a paraneoplastic cerebellar degeneration is illustrated here.

 From these cases, it seems plausible that a more sophisticated "Cevette" algorithm --- i.e. linear discriminant analysis -- might be able to differentiate between inner ear and cerebellar disorders to a greater extent.
 This could be a good project for future work.

 In spite of a considerable research outflow, we do not think that posturography is a reasonable primary method of diagnosing peripheral neuropathy, as there are many more direct methods of doing this (such as measuring sensation).
 It might be a useful method of partitioning out how much imbalance is due to sensory disturbances to the feet, among other sensory impairments.